Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 Imagine this scenario 🤔

-A customer has purchased a new car and is trying to figure out how all its features work.
-They call the customer support agent to understand what the car’s manual elaborates.
-The agent gives them proper answers and responds to each question with clarity.
-It clears all the doubts in the mind of the new car owner.
+A customer has purchased a new car and is trying to figure out all its features.
+They call customer support for help, and the agent clearly answers all of their questions.

-After the interaction, the car owner receives a survey, and the question goes like this:
+Afterward, the car owner gets a survey that goes like this:

 “How would you rate the quality of the interaction with the agent and that of your car showroom experience?”

-Do you understand what’s wrong here?
-The interaction with the agent was significant so that the customer might give a 10 on 10.
-But what if the experience at the car showroom was below par?
-The customer is forced to provide a single response to both of them.
+Can you see the problem here?
+The interaction with the agent was great, and the customer might want to give a 10 on 10.
+But, what if their experience at the showroom wasn’t that great?
+Now, they have to answer bothquestions at once with a single rating.

-Let us look at a few examples of double-barreled questions and show you how the questions should have been asked.
+Let us look at a few examples of double-barreled questions, as well as the right way to ask them.

 1. Is the software simple and exciting to use?